Insurance & Medicare

 We’re here to help

 Getting the equipment you need to stay healthy can be intimidating when it comes to health insurance, terminology and paperwork.
+You may be wondering “Does my health insurance cover CPAP?”
 At Rochester Oxygen and CPAP our team is dedicated to help every single patient overcome the red tape and get back to living healthy.
 We treat our patients as if they were our own family members.
 We’ve been around so long because word of mouth is our best marketing and we strive everyday to earn our amazing reputation.

 This page is meant to be a resource to you.
 However, you can pick up the phone and talk to someone anytime for your specific questions.
 It’s our goal to make getting your medical equipment as speedy and easy as possible.